zweilosec/zweilosec.github.io/_posts/linux/medium/2020-11-12-sneakymailer.md

 There was a huge list of employees at the company.
 I added the usernames and emails to lists for later use

-{% hint style="info" %}
-I found out afterwards that there is a nice tool that can extract emails from a page: [https://email-checker.net/extract](https://email-checker.net/extract)
+> I found out afterwards that there is a nice tool that can extract emails from a page: [https://email-checker.net/extract](https://email-checker.net/extract)
-{% endhint %}

 ![](/assets/img/1-sneakycorp-register.png)